leftidev/cpp-Gravity-Gizmo/readme.md

 How to play?
 ------------
-- W, S or Up, Down arrow to bend gravity
+- W, S or Up, Down arrow to reverse gravity
 - A, D or Left, Right arrow to move
 - Space to jump, space again to double-jump